Sinio-Manoka/tsunami_lab/doc/sphinx/input/Optimization.rst

    :align: right

 The function that proved to be the most time-consuming was ``Netupdate``, along with ``timestep`` and ``decompose``.
-While it was anticipated that NetUpdate operations and the timestep would be resource-intensive in our code, what caught me by surprise was that the decompose function also turned out to be a significant time-consuming component.
+While it was anticipated that NetUpdate operations and the timestep would be resource-intensive in our code, what caught us by surprise was that the decompose function also turned out to be a significant time-consuming component.
+The reason for that is probably the two if statements in the decompose function, which are executed in each iteration.
 Finally, it's worth noting that the role of ``getBathymetryNetcdf`` in the TsunamiEvent2d had a relatively minor impact on resource consumption.
 This outcome was unexpected, as I had anticipated that the operation of reading bathymetry data would be more resource-intensive compared to the ``getBathymetryNetcdf`` .

 finally let's begin by conducting a Thread analysis: